 God is traditionally defined as all-powerful, all-knowing, and all-good.
 But if God is all-powerful, then surely He has the power to prevent pointless suffering.
 If God is all-knowing, He knows, infallibly, when suffering will occur.
 And if God is all-good, He will protect His children from pain and suffering (as any loving parent does).
 So, why is there so much suffering?

-What about those that die prematurely and aren’t able to recognize the value of suffering?
-The answer is that the Christian story entails an afterlife.
+But what about those that die prematurely and aren’t able to recognize the value of suffering?
+Remember that the Christian worldview includes an afterlife.
 It is in the afterlife that most come to recognize what the men in the examples above recognized.
 One shouldn’t wish away trials, for they build character.
 They make us more like Christ.
-If the problem of suffering can be defeated in the afterlife, we’ve thus reached the complete defeat of evil and suffering and the problem disappears.
+But if the problem of suffering can be defeated in the afterlife, we’ve reached the complete defeat of evil and suffering and the problem disappears.